 Our cryogenic solutions are compatible with various printing methods for those who self-print labels on-site, including thermal transfer, and we offer both white and clear labels.
 They are conformable, to better fit your storage receptacles, and can survive the multiple freeze-thaw cycles required of cryogenic samples.
 With our cryogenic labels, you don't have to worry as much about mix-ups and sample protection.

-To learn more about our cryogenic label solutions, call us or click here for a quote.
+To learn more about our cryogenic label solutions, call us or fill out the form to the right for a quote.